Battle of Remagen: Germans blow up the approach

 Soon after the American troops arrived on the ridge overlooking Remagen, German forces on the west bank near the town were alerted to the approaching enemy armor and raced back across the bridge.
-Bratge wanted to demolish the bridge as early as possible to avoid capture, but he had to first get written authorization from Major Hans Scheller, who had only assumed command at 11:15 am.
+Bratge wanted to demolish the bridge as early as possible to avoid capture, but he had to first get written authorization from Major Hans Scheller, who had only assumed command at 11:15 a.m.
 By the time the Americans arrived, most of the civilian Volkssturm had melted away, leaving the main German force on the eastern side of the Rhine.

 Written permission was required because on 14–15 October 1944, an American bomb had struck the chamber containing the demolition charges on the Mulheim Bridge in Cologne, prematurely destroying the bridge.
 Hitler was angered by this incident and ordered those "responsible" for the destruction of the Mulheim Bridge to be court-martialed.
 He also ordered that demolition explosives should not be laid in place until the very last moment, when the Allies were within 5 mi of the bridge.
 The bridges should only be demolished following an order in writing from the officer in charge, and only as a last resort and at the last possible moment.
-This order left officers responsible for destroying bridges nervous about both the consequences if they blew up the bridge too soon and if they failed to blow it up at all.
+This order left officers responsible for destroying bridges nervous about both the consequences if they blew up the bridge too soon, and if they failed to blow it up at all.

 When Major Scheller saw how inadequately the bridge was defended, he attempted to commandeer passing German troops including a vehicle carrying five men and a machine gun, but the driver simply accelerated the vehicle across the bridge.
-Scheller concluded the bridge could not be defended and was ready to destroy it when Lieutenant Karl Peters pleaded for extra time to get his unit across the bridge.
+Scheller concluded the bridge could not be defended and was ready to destroy it when Lt.
+Karl Peters pleaded for extra time to get his unit across the bridge.
 Peters, commanding "3rd Battery of FlakLehruVersAbt 900 (o)" (a multiple rocket launcher battery of "stationary Anti-Aircraft Training and Testing Battalion 900"), was in charge of the new, top secret Henschel Hs 297 rocket launcher system.
 It could fire 24 high-velocity anti-aircraft rockets with tremendous accuracy and he could not allow them to fall into enemy hands.
 Scheller knew artillery was in short supply and held up blowing the charges.